jelmer/disperse/README.md

 It can do one or more of the following:

 * check if CI is currently passing (for supported platforms, like GitHub)
 * derive the intended new version by checking existing releases and version strings specified in project files
 * update NEWS files with the release date
 * make sure various files contain the correct version string
 * verify that the testsuite runs successfully
 * optionally only create a release if there were no changes to the repository in the last X days (useful for running in a cronjob)
 * upload to a repository site:
   * sources and universal wheels to pypi, if the project is a Python project
   * crates.io, if the project is a rust project
 * create a git tag for the new release
- * create "release" entries (on supported platforms, like GitHub)
+* create "release" entries (on supported platforms, like GitHub or Launchpad)

 After the release has completed, it can also update e.g. NEWS for the next release.

 Disperse was previously known as "releaser".